-99304 Initial nursing facility care, per day, for the evaluation and management of a patient, which requires these 3 key components:

-- a detailed or comprehensive history; - a detailed or comprehensive examination; and medical decision making of moderate complexity.

-• medical decision making that is straightforward or of low complexity.
+- 99304 Initial nursing facility care, per day, for the evaluation and management of a patient, which requires these 3 key components: - a detailed or comprehensive history; - a detailed or comprehensive examination; and - medical decision making that is straightforward or of low complexity.

 Usually, the problem(s) requiring admission are of low severity.
 Physicians typically spend 25 minutes at the bedside and on the patient's facility floor or unit.
-99305 Initial nursing facility care, per day, for the evaluation and management of a patient, which requires these 3 key components:

-- a comprehensive history; - a comprehensive examination; and
+- 99305 Initial nursing facility care, per day, for the evaluation and management of a patient, which requires these 3 key components: - a comprehensive history; - a comprehensive examination; and - medical decision making of moderate complexity.